arshsinghphd/TeamActivities/Module07/README.md

 :memo: Discuss, why does this work?
 Why do you need to have the return 1?

-### TASK
+### :fire: TASK
 As a team write a function that reverses a word.
 For example, "hello" would be "olleh".
+Note, this means you are returning a string (not printing like above).
+This about what that means.